yas-sim/openvino-model-server-wrapper/README.md

 ## How to run OVMS wrapper API without having TensorFlow and tensorflow-serving-api

 1. Rename directories
+Remove '`_`' on top of '`_tensorflow`' and '`_tensorflow_serving`' directory names.
-This operation would make a name space conflict of Python module if you have installed 'tensorflow' and 'tensorflow-serving-api'.
-You must not have those Python modules on your system.
+This operation would make a name space conflict of Python modules if you have already installed 'tensorflow' and 'tensorflow-serving-api' on your system.
+You must not have those Python modules.
 ```bash
 mv _tensorflow tensorflow
 mv _tensorflow_serving tensorflow_serving